5 Tips to a Healthy Lifestyle

 Exercise is a byproduct of being active.
 The key is to find an activity/hobby that is the least sedentary.
 This should be done with others as a social thing.
 A favorite is always golf.
 It gets you out of your home, spending time with friends and is exercise.
 Other examples could be tennis, bowling, hiking and biking.
 Do what you love with people you enjoy and the exercise will do your heart some good in multiple ways.

 Digestion is a very important part of eating right.
 Digestion helps maintain blood pressure and increases energy levels.
 It takes extra energy to digest when digestion is impaired.
 A diet high in fiber is essential.
 Avoid consuming too much oil in your diet as this slows digestion.
 There is a balance that ensures your meals “keep moving” through your body.
 Excess waste stored in your body can cause many health problems, including brain fog, irregular bowels and even colon cancer.
+Taking care of your body can help to mitigate the chance of illness taking over and disrupting your working life – many people take out critical illness life insurance for precisely this reason.

 Some foods have been known to help circulation.
 Beets are the most popular choice when discussing this.
 They are high in Nitrates, which turn into Nitric Oxide in your body.
 Other foods that are known to help with the heart include spinach, radishes, lettuce, celery, and Chinese cabbage.